Allocation Control Center Monarch

 Thank you once again for providing such an agile piece of software!”

 MVS Trail Boss

 “Users don’t change JCL as they should – they’re just too busy.
 We use ACC to step in and take care of the situation!
 A specific use of ACC we find very helpful is the redirecting of existing SMS-managed tapes to esoteric devices.”

-The Allocation Control Center (ACC) was the first product developed by DTS software, and was introduced in Japan in the early 1990’s.
+Allocation Control Center Monarch (ACC Monarch) was the first product developed by DTS Software, and was introduced in Japan in the early 1990’s.
 So, why would a U.S. based software company launch their first product in the Japanese market?

 - System software products that run on all three platforms are well insulated from most competition.
 Very few companies have the resources and/or knowledge to develop software for MVS, VOS3 and MSP.
 And none of the system vendors are likely to port storage management components to run on a competitor’s OS.

 - To be successful in Japan requires a level of commitment and excellence that creates great products.
 The typical customer in Japan expects every feature to work as designed.
 When problems arise, detailed explanations are expected along with quick solutions.
 There are no shortcuts to the Japanese market.

 - Lastly and most importantly, DTS has a great relationship with a Japanese distributor – CLC based in Tokyo.